-Bacon Jam is one of the sweetest indulgences you'll ever experience.
-Serve it on burgers, as a spread with cream cheese and crostini, buttermilk biscuits or over warm goat cheese for an unforgettable appetizer.
+This homemade Bacon Jam recipe is one of the sweetest indulgences you'll ever experience.
+Serve it on burgers, as a spread with cream cheese and crostini, on buttermilk biscuits or over warm goat cheese for a mouthwatering appetizer.

 I have an amazing circle of friends.
 We're all moms and we love to get together once a month or so for dinner, just us girls.
 We typically choose a restaurant we wouldn't be as likely to visit with our entire family and we sample the Chef's specials and fancy appetizers.
-On one such occasion some time ago, we ordered a Charcuterie board and it came with house made bacon jam.
+On one such occasion, we ordered a Charcuterie board and it came with house made bacon jam.
 It was spectacular and I knew I had to work on my own recipe to share with my family.
-I’m a huge fan of sweet and spicy flavor combos so, my bacon jam packs a slight heat.
-You can adjust this to your taste, of course.
+This recipe is the result.
 If you like candied bacon, you'll flip for bacon jam.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 1 ½ lb thick cut bacon chopped into ½" pieces

 - 2 tablespoon butter unsalted

 - 2 medium sweet onions (i.e. Vidalia) chopped

 - 1 teaspoon ancho chile powder or paprika

 - In a large skillet over medium-high heat cook the bacon until crisp and fat has rendered.
 Remove with a slotted spoon to paper towels to drain then finely crumble.
 Reserve bacon drippings or freeze for use in another dish.